 Also, depending on the age and mileage of your car, even after your car has been repaired it may be worth less than it was before the repairs.
 In this situation, you could be entitled to Diminished Value.
 Insurance companies don’t often offer this additional compensation without being asked.

 Cost of Your Injury – This is where valuing a claim becomes complicated.
 There is no set “value” for a given injury, like a broken arm.
 The value of an injury can be more than the medical bills you see.
 There are additional costs to consider – does your injury keep you out of work?
 If so, those lost wages should be sought.
 Does your injury carry with it long-term repercussions and effects?
 More medical bills?
 Lifelong care, or loss of potential earnings?
 These are things that lawyers (and insurance companies) look at.
 As experienced car accident injury attorneys, we’re aware of many hidden costs that come along with an injury – costs you should not have to bear.
 We seek the most compensation possible, as quickly as possible, for our clients.

-It’s also important to remember that the insurance company is only responsible up to their agreed policy limit.
-If that’s not enough to cover your harms and losses, attorneys know what needs to be done to seek the balance from other applicable insurance policies.
+It’s important to remember that the insurance company is only responsible up to their agreed policy limit.
+Even if you secure that full amount, it may not be enough to cover your harms and losses.
+An attorney knows what needs to be done to try and recover the balance from other applicable sources and insurance policies.

 The car accident injury attorneys at the Law Offices of James Scott Farrin know how to deal with the insurance companies.
 We even have former insurance adjusters on our team who know exactly what to expect – and how to deal with the tactics insurance companies use.
 We are skilled at gathering evidence and presenting a carefully built case on your behalf.